NUH, neurosurgeon cleared of negligence over woman left in vegetative state after brain operation

 "As healthcare professionals who always want the best for their patients, NUH and its staff are saddened that Mdm Goh suffered a poor outcome following major brain surgery," said the hospital's lawyers.

-The judge said he empathises with the frustration and disappointment of Mdm Goh's family, and said Mdm Ong and her family's world was turned upside down after a successful operation.
+The judge said he empathises with the frustration and disappointment of Mdm Goh's family, and said Mdm Goh and her family's world was turned upside down after a successful operation.

 "This is tragic and it is understandable that the plaintiff’s family finds it tremendously difficult to accept the dreadful outcome," he said.
 "But justice must be meted out according to the rule of law and not the feelings of the heart in order to reach a fair outcome based on the merits and facts of the case.